Red Light Therapy for Horses: 7 Things to Know

 Consistent use leads to the best results, whether you’re rehabbing, maintaining wellness, or enhancing performance.

-5. What Makes a Good Red Light Therapy Device for Horses?
+5. How to Choose a Red Light Therapy Device for Horses

 Your device should be lightweight, easy to handle, and durable enough for daily use around horses.
 Look for materials that are flexible, dust-resistant, and shockproof.